elclanrs/jq-idealforms-old/README.md

 **Ideal Forms** is a small framework to build awesome responsive forms with validation.
 It's built on top of jQuery and LESS.

 ### Features:
-* Fully responsive (aka adaptive, adapts to the container, no css media queries needed).
+* Fully responsive (AKA adaptive, adapts to the container, no css media queries needed).
 * Keyboard support.
 * Every input type can be customized including `select`, `radio` and `checkbox`.
 * "On the spot" validation.